donggeonk/exoplanet-analysis/README.md

 # exoplanet-analysis
-Codes used to perform analysis on Exoplanet catalogs from NASA Exoplanet Archive
+Codes used to perform analysis on Exoplanet catalogs from NASA Exoplanet Archive in my paper "Up-To-Date Demographics Survey of 4434 Confirmed Exoplanets and an Insight of Sensitivity of Detection Methods".
+Includes codes, data used in my analysis, plots generated, and updated exoplanet catalogs with classification and habitability columns.
+Classification scheme is adapted from the paper "Exoplanet Classification and Yield Estimates for Direct Imaging Missions", and Habitability scheme is adapted from the paper "Habitable Zones Around Main-Sequence Stars: New Estimates".